For most Magic software, including Magic Workstation and Cockatrice:

 Oddly enough, this deck does really well against other graveyard decks.
 Meren of Clan Nel Toth and Alesha, Who Smiles at Death have trouble because in response to them targeting a creature, The Scarab God can steal it from under them.
 I get the creature and they don’t.
 It just so happens that other graveyard decks like Sidisi, Brood Tyrant and Muldrotha, the Gravetide also happen to have really good creatures for me to take.
 The Scarab God also fairs well against decks that don’t have a lot of creatures.
 The targeted removal and group sacrifice cards in The Scarab God make it easy to keep those deck down.
 Lastly, decks that pretend to be control decks but-aren’t-really-control-decks tend to have trouble dealing with The Scarab God.
 Because he has self-recursion removing him isn’t a practical option.
 And then what are you going to remove, the Shriekmaw?
 It’s already done it’s job.

 The bad matchup is, kinda obviously, grave hate.
 Fortunately, for reasons that escape me, very few people use grave hate.
 A Rest in Peace or Ground Seal absolutely wrecks this deck.
 They’re enchantments too, which is hard for this colour combination to remove.
+Dauthi Voidwalker causes some issues, but you still have access to the cards already in grave and it's easily removed.
 Tormod’s Crypt and Relic of Progenitus create annoying stand-off situations.
 Fortunately they can only be used once.
 The same can’t be said of Scavenging Ooze, which is a constant pain.

 Bojuka Bog is still useless.